NHSCFA Standing financial instructions

 In accordance with SOs (and as set out in guidance issued by the then Department of Health under Executive Letter EL(94) 40) (“Code of Accountability” 1994), the Authority shall establish an ARAC.
 The terms of reference of the ARAC shall be drawn up and approved by the Board and are incorporated in the SOs.
 The ARAC will provide an independent and objective view of internal control by overseeing internal and external audit services; reviewing financial systems, ensuring compliance with SOs and SFIs; reviewing schedules of losses and compensations and making recommendations to the Board.

-Where the ARAC considers there is evidence of ultra vires transactions, evidence of improper acts, or if there are other important matters that the Committee wish to raise, the Chair of the ARA should raise the matter in the first instance with the Director of Finance and the Chief Executive Officer.
+Where the ARAC considers there is evidence of ultra vires transactions, evidence of improper acts, or if there are other important matters that the Committee wish to raise, the Chair of the ARAC should raise the matter in the first instance with the Director of Finance and the Chief Executive Officer.
 If the matter has still not been resolved to the ARAC's satisfaction, then the matter will be raised at a full meeting of the Board.

 The Authority has a responsibility to prepare and submit financial plans in accordance with the requirements of the DHSC or appropriate body.
 It shall perform its functions within the total of funds allocated or approved by the Secretary of State for Health & Social Care allowing for any planned changes in working balances during the year.
 All plans, financial approvals and control systems shall be designed to meet this obligation.